WANDR Riders' Info and Updates

 Bear spray is widely available in Canada with most outdoor stores having it in stock.

-Canadian Tire sells it for C$46-$55 and most larger towns have one.
+Canadian Tire sells it for C$46-$55 and most larger towns have a Canadian Tire store.

 In the USA, bear spray is also available at outdoor stores.